 The last part of your business plan includes your financial plan.
-This includes your projected loss and profits, balance sheet, cash flow tables, sales forecast, personnel plan, spreadsheets and charts that will show where your business currently stands and where it will be in the future.
+This includes your projected loss and profits, balance sheet, cash flow tables, sales forecast, personnel plan, spreadsheets, and charts that will show where your business currently stands and where it will be in the future.
 This will also help you determine if you need funding for your business.

 3. Determine your budget and obtain funding.

+Now that you have an idea of your overall cash flow, you can now create your budget and know how much startup funding you’ll need.
 You may also obtain funding for your small business through loans, financing, finding investors, venture capital firms, crowdfunding, and funding from your family and friends.

-4. Decide on your business’ legal entity.
+4. Decide on your business’s legal entity.

-Legally establishing your business is important to save you from having future headaches.
+Legally establishing your business is vital to save you from having future headaches.
 Before anything else, as a new business in your area, you need to get a permit or license before you start operating.
 Then you need to register your business name.
 The next step is to decide on the business entity structure for your business.
 You may ask a business attorney to help you choose your business entity.
-Below are the 3 common business structures you could choose from:
+Below are the three common business structures you could choose from:

 This is a more complicated business structure and is often used for larger companies.
 It also requires having a board of directors and officers.